hadcomfort/mandelbrot_explorer/README.md

 ## The Desert of Smooth Gradients

-*[Written in meditative, contemplative style with Eastern philosophical influence]*

 Your journey carries you into the vast Desert of Smooth Gradients, where the ancient wisdom of continuity has shaped a landscape of profound tranquility.
 Here, the harsh boundaries that divide chaos from order in lesser realms have been transformed through eons of mathematical evolution into flowing transitions as gentle as the breath of the enlightened, creating an otherworldly sense of peace that penetrates to the very core of being.

 To walk through this desert is to practice meditation in motion, each step a small prayer to the principle of continuous change.
 As you move forward on the path of understanding, each footfall carries you through subtly different mathematical territories, but the changes occur with such infinite gentleness that you feel as if you are floating through a dream made of pure mathematics, where the dreamer is the equation itself and you are but a thought arising in its infinite mind.